HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_install_new_search.md

         - "application/pdf"
         - "image/jpeg"
 ```
-Whitelisting for file types has configurable list of mime types that are allowed to be processed during file extraction.
+The allowlist for file types has a list of configurable mime types that are allowed to be processed during file extraction.

 ### Common fields mapping for fallback
 ```yaml